siberianfox/tinygwiki/BeagleBone-Black-Test-Rig-Operation.md

 ## Board Test Instructions
 Make sure the tester is properly set up.
 See [Tester Setup](https://github.com/synthetos/TinyG/wiki/BeagleBone-Black-Test-Rig-Operation#tester-setup)

+* Turn off board power using switch on tester.
+ * Blue power LED on tester (next to power input terminal) should fade off, indicating it is safe to remove any test board.
+ * Do not unplug or turn off BeagleBone 5v power wall unit.
+* Carefully align TinyG to test on threaded standoffs.
+Make sure all pogo pins make contact.
+* tighten board using threaded standoffs

 # Setup Instructions
 ## Tester Setup